Kourtney Kardashian & Scott Disick Were ‘Flirting’ At Kylie Jenner’s Birthday Party, Per ‘HL’

 Meanwhile, Sofia Richie was spotted out by herself on Thursday night.
 The 19-year-old was photographed going into one of her favorite restaurants, Nobu, in Malibu.
 Richie looked a bit glum as she seemingly didn’t get an invitation to Kylie Jenner’s big birthday bash.

 Meanwhile, the Kardashian sisters, Khloe and Kim, were allegedly pushing Scott and Kourtney together all night.
-Kourt is newly single after ending her two year relationship with Younes Bendjima, and witnesses say that the sisters were hinting that they want to see the couple get back together.
+Kourt is newly single after ending her two-year relationship with Younes Bendjima, and witnesses say that the sisters were hinting that they want to see the couple get back together.

 “Scott and Kourtney were being pushed together by her family all night at Kylie’s birthday party.
 It was so obvious that Kourtney’s family wants her to get back together with Scott.
 They even made them sit beside each other at the dinner,” an insider dished.